Vardar Valley Boxwood

 A naturally compact and mounded shrub that's wider than tall, very uniform in habit; dark bluish-green evergreen foliage and slightly contorted branches give it a very distinctive appearance, takes pruning very well

-Vardar Valley Boxwood has bluish-green foliage.
+Vardar Valley Boxwood is primarily valued in the garden for its interestingly mounded form.
+It has bluish-green evergreen foliage.
 The small round leaves remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Vardar Valley Boxwood is a dense multi-stemmed evergreen shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.